 - Alleviates stress and promotes mental wellbeing

-- Traditionally known to open the Svadistahana (sacral chakra), which is associated with creativity, sexuality, and pleasure
+- Traditionally known to open the Svadistahana (sacral chakra), which is associated with creativity, passion, and pleasure

 - May help relieve lower back pain